BrenKenna/TaskTide/tasktide/engine/README.md

 # TaskTide - EngineLib
 <p>
 Provides the transactional processing logic over <a href="/tasktide/core/README.md#1-tasktide-entities">TaskTide Entities</a>.
 The operating principle of the TaskTide Engine is to process ToDo work in an OS process.
-Engine processing is managed by an "<i>Observer Interface</i>" chain which handles the validation logic of task processing over the life-cycle of each individual "<i>WorkItem</i>", and "<i>ItemTask</i>".
-A "<i>TaskTide Processor</i>" interface handles the parallel processing & tracking separately for WorkItems and ItemTasks, and the "<i>TaskTide Executor</i>" interfaces runs the OS process that task are executed in.
+Engine processing overseen by an "<i>Observer Chain</i>" which implements validation logic of task processing over key life-cycle transistions of each individual "<i>WorkItem</i>", and "<i>ItemTask</i>", and feeding relevant updates back to configured database.
 </p>

 ## 1).
-TaskTide Engine Execution Chain
+TaskTide Engine Worker
 <p>
-The "<i>WorkUnit</i>" marker interface implicity aggregates the abstract engine components "<i>TaskTideProcessor, TaskTideExecutor, and TaskTideEngineObserver Chain</i>".
-The "<i>TaskTideProcessor</i>" is implemented by the separate "<i>WorkItemProcessor</i>", and "<i>ItemTaskProcessor</i>" to submit these units of work for processing in their own thread pools.
-A static package private "<i>FutureTrackers</i>" container was designed so that the units of work can be tracked over their life-cycle either on aggregate, on individual basis via the "<i>ExecutorServiceTracker</i>" which caches the TaskTideModel, and the thread process in separate concurrent maps.
-Meaning WorkItem thread processes are cached separatetly from ItemTasks, as they babysit their workload processing.

-Like the processor, the "<i>TaskTideExecutor</i>" interface is implemented by separate "<i>WorkItemExecutor</i>", and <i>ItemTaskExecutor</i>" which perform the execution operation.
-For WorkItems, this is "<i>ItemTaskProcessor</i>" delegation, and ItemTasks is running its associated task script attribute in an OS process.
-WorkItemExecutors poll their workload until they have reached a completed state (Done, Erorr).
 </p>